Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 * Can Access About Page  -- The user can access the about page from the Delete Passport page

-* Can Access Login Page (if logged out)  -- The user can access the login page from the Delete Passport page

 * Can Access Logout Page - user can access Logout page from the Delete Passport page

-* Can Access Registration Page - user can access registration page from the Delete Passport page

 * Can Access user list - user can access list page dedicated to their user type.